 O my Jesus, while I beg You to reveal Yourself to the world, I also beseech You to reveal Yourself more and more to my poor soul.
 Let Your star shine for me today, and point out to me the road which leads directly to You!
 May this day be a real Epiphany for me, a new manifestation to my mind and heart of Your great Majesty.
 He who knows You more, loves You more, O Lord; and I want to know You solely in order to love You, to give myself to You with ever greater generosity. - Divine Intimacy - The Epiphany of Our Lord

-Today is the Feast of the Holy Name of Jesus on the traditional calendar.
+Today we celebrated the Feast of the Holy Name of Jesus.

 In the Name of Jesus let every knee bow, of those that are in Heaven, on Earth, and under the Earth: and let every tongue confess that the Lord Jesus Christ is in the glory of God the Father.
 O Lord our Lord: how admirable is Thy Name in the whole earth!
 Glory be to the Father and to the Son and to the Holy Ghost.
 As it was in the beginning, is now, and ever shall be, world without end.
 Amen. - Introit, Feast of the Holy Name of Jesus (Philippians 2:10-11, Psalm 8:2)

 O God, who didst constitute Thine only-begotten Son the Saviour of mankind, and didst bid Him to be called Jesus: mercifully grant, that we who venerate His holy Name on earth, may fully enjoy also the vision of Him in heaven. - Collect, Feast of the Holy Name of Jesus